nopSolutions/nopCommerce-Docs/en/developer/tutorials/scheduled-tasks.md

 ## Troubleshooting

 - Make sure your store has a valid URL.
-- Restart the application after adding new schedule task.
+- Restart the application after adding a new schedule task.